 Now, on S10 (all variants), you can choose the night camera mode when you need to take photos when the light is not good.

-How to access and use Galaxy S10 camera night mode?
+How to access and use the camera night mode?

 On the Galaxy S10 camera app interface, as shown in the screenshot below, the default camera mode is Photo (aka Auto) mode (or the last used camera mode if you enable the option in Galaxy S10 camera settings).

-You can swipe left as illustrated to access the camera night mode.
+You can swipe left as illustrated to access the new camera night mode.

 As shown above, when in the Galaxy S10 camera night mode, it will remind you:

 Hold your phone steady while taking night shots.

 Do not ignore this reminder because the night mode will generally use a long exposure time.
 Therefore you need to hold the phone steady for a bit longer time than in the Auto mode.

 Besides, you may also notice that there are only 3 shooting option buttons: Settings, Timer, and Aspect ratio (photo size).